viviRbi/vyNote/readme.md

 # Exceptions
 ## What is the difference between final, .finalize(), and finally?
+- final
 - finally is a block of code that goes together with the try block.
 It'll executed despite of exception is catch or not

-2. Explain throw vs throws vs Throwable
+## Explain throw vs throws vs Throwable
+- throws used to throw multiple exceptions at the method level to the calling method.
+It is used to force programmer handle it
+- throw used to create the exception obj of our own to throw our own customised exception with our customised message

 3. Do you need a catch block?
 Can you have more than 1?
 Is there an order to follow?